 The President and Cabinet have also been involved in the development of the Fredonia campus plan.
-The Vice President for Finance and Administration and the Vice President for University Advancement are members of the StartUp Committee.
-In addition, the campus plan was discussed at a retreat of the President's Cabinet (1/3/14), and at weekly meetings of the president's Cabinet.
+The interim Vice President for Finance and Administration and the interim Vice President for University Advancement are members of the Fredonia StartUp Committee.
+In addition, the revised campus plan was discussed at the President's Cabinet, and StartUp NY updates are given by the VP for Engagement and Economic Development at weekly meetings of the president's Cabinet.